aftabalammansoori/Spotify/README.md

 ## Next Steps
 - **Visualize the Data**: Use a data visualization tool like **Tableau** or **Power BI** to create dashboards based on the query results.
-- **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
-- **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.